-What is targeted therapy?

-This treatment targets specific molecules, which are inside or on the surface of cancer cells.
-By targeting cancer cells, the targeted therapy limits damage to healthy cells.
-This type of treatment can be used alone or in combination with other treatments such as chemotherapy.

-How can a targeted therapy help you?

-Depending on your type of cancer and the stage of the disease, a targeted therapy can be used to :

-- Destroy cancer cells

-- Stop the cancer from spreading

-- Slow the growth of cancer cells

-How will you feel while on a targeted therapy?

-Even though those treatments target cancer cells and limit damage to healthy cells, side effects can still arise.

-Not everyone has side effects and each person's experience may differ.
-Side effects and their severity are not representative of the treatment's effect or lack thereof.

-This document presents the most frequent side effects that your targeted therapy causes.
+Cancer-directed targeted therapy in tablets Understanding your treatment 9 What is targeted This treatment targets specific molecules, which are inside or on the sur of cancer cells.
+By targeting cancer cells, the targeted therapy limits dam to healthy cells.
+This type of treatment can be used alone or in combinat with other treatments such as chemotherapy. nage How can a targeted therapy help you?
+Depending on your type of cancer and the stage of the disease, a targete therapy can be used to : Destroy cancer cells Stop the cancer from spreading Slow the growth of cancer cells ≥d How will you feel while Even though those treatments target cancer cells and limit damage to healthy cells, side effects can still arise.
+Not everyone has side effects and each person's experience may differ. effects and their severity are not representative of the treatment's effect lack thereof.
+This document presents the most frequent side effects that your targete therapy causes. ed

-Medication

-Administration
+Medication Administration

-Gefitinib

-To be taken once daily
+Afatinib To be taken once daily

-Take with or without food

-Tablets to take by mouth
+Tablets to take by mouth Take on an empty stomach : 1 hour before meal or 2 hours after

 On a continuous basis

 A blood test will be done throughout your treatment.
-Depending on the results, the treatment might be interrupted.
+Depending on the results and side effects, the dose of the medication might be adjusted or the treatment might be interrupted.